ddigioac/Election_Analysis/README.md

 ### Purpose

-In this analysis I will be completing an election audit of a recent local congressional election to examine total number of votes cast per candidate and per county to determine which candidate won and which county had the highest voter turnout.
+In this analysis I will be completing an election audit of a recent local congressional election to examine the total number of votes cast per candidate and per county to determine which candidate won and which county had the highest voter turnout.

 ## Election-Audit Results